upiter/msieve/README.md

 ### Solving Sparse Linear Equations Over Finite Fields

-**A:** for papers: 'Solving Sparse Linear Equations Over Finite Fields'by Douglas Wiedemann presents an alternate method for the matrix step.
+As for papers: 'Solving Sparse Linear Equations Over Finite Fields'by Douglas Wiedemann presents an alternate method for the matrix step.
 Block Lanczos is probably better, but perhaps Wiedemann's method has some use, e.g. to develop an embarassingly parallel algorithm for linear algebra (which, in my opinion, is the current holy grail of NFS research).

 [jasonp.site]: https://web.archive.org/web/20160315221418/http://boo.net/~jasonp/